 - Take the PSAT/NMSQT in October of their junior year.

 - Achieve the minimum requested PSAT/NMSQT scores (qualifying level may vary by state each year).

 - Earn a cumulative GPA of 3.5 or higher by the middle of their junior year.

-- You need to identify as African American, Hispanic American or Latinx, or Native American, Alaska Native, or Native Hawaiian on the PSAT/NMSQT answer sheet to be considered for the African American, Hispanic, and Indigenous Recognition Programs.
+- Students must list their race and ethnicity as African American, Hispanic American, Latinx, Native American, Alaska Native, and/or Native Hawaiian on the PSAT/NMSQT answer sheet to be considered for the African American, Hispanic, and Indigenous Recognition Programs.

-- For the Indigenous Recognition Program, students who identify as Alaska Native, Native American, or Native Hawaiian must provide their federal or state tribal affiliation.
+- Students considered for the Indigenous Recognition Program must identify as Alaska Native, Native American, or Native Hawaiian and must provide their federal or state tribal affiliation.
 A student’s school counselor must confirm their tribal affiliation using the Eligibility Verification Form.
 See below for more details.